Straitjacket: Security

 The security of a straitjacket depends very much on its size, which should be as small as practicable to be secure.
 A tight jacket at the chest and armpits will make it difficult for the wearer to pull the arms out of the sleeves.

 The sleeves of the jacket are sewn shut at the ends—a significant restraint in itself because it restrains the use of the hands.
 The arms are folded across the front, with the ends of the sleeves wrapping around to fasten or tie behind the back.
 On some jackets, the sleeve-ends are anchored to the garment to allow the fastening or knot to rotate away from the wearer's hands as they move their arms, making it more difficult to undo.
-Some straitjackets are designed to have the person's arms crossed behind them rather than in front to ensure further restraint.

 Most jackets feature a crotch-strap to prevent wearers from pulling off the jacket.
 Some bear loops at the front and/or sides; the sleeves are threaded through these to prevent the arms from being raised over the head.
 Friction buckles are used to fasten institutional jackets with webbing or cloth straps because they are difficult to open without a free pair of hands.

 In stage magic, gimmicked jackets, made for magicians who practice escape stunts, omit arm loops, fasten with simpler buckles, and/or leave hidden openings in the sleeves.